-- Quayside Group has investments in equities, shares and other assets. - accounted investees.
+- Quayside Group comprising Quayside Holdings Limited (Parent company) and its directly controlled subsidiaries: Quayside Securities Limited, Quayside Unit Trust, Quayside Investment Trust, Quayside Properties Limited, Aqua Curo Limited, Cibus Technologies Limited and its equity accounted investees.
+Quayside Group has investments in equities, shares and other assets. - Port of Tauranga Group comprising the Port of Tauranga Limited and its subsidiaries and its equity accounted investees.
 The Port group is owned 54.14% (2018: 54.14%) by the Quayside Group.